Frequently Asked Questions

 How long does the program take?
 Can it be completed in 1 year?

-• At minimum 2-3 years depending on your course load each semester.
+• Earning the degree typically takes 2-3 years depending on your course load each semester.
 Some courses require prerequisites that are offered only once per year.
-Taking more than 2-3 courses in a semester is not recommended as the coursework is intense and will require approval from the Program Director.
+Taking more than 2-3 courses in a semester is not recommended as the courses are graduate-level, academically rigorous, and require significant time and energy.
 Factors that can affect the pace at which the program is completed include (1) science background of the student, (2) applicant has full-time job, (3) prior experience with online education.

 Are the courses asynchronous?